HopkinsIDD/minion-covid/assembly_instructions.md

 Demultiplexing is the process of splitting up the reads in your sequencing run by sample.
 In the lab, you assigned each sample a unique barcode.
 We will use these barcodes to assign each read to a sample, essentially dividing up all of the MinION reads into the samples they originally came from.

 Open a text editor on your computer (e.g., Notepad).
 We will type up the barcodes so they can be used in our code.
 Type up your barcodes in the format below.
-The white space between the sample name and the barcode number must be a tab character, and you should replace **NB##** with the appropriate barcode number (e.g., NB02).
+The white space between the sample name and the barcode number must be a tab character, and you should replace **NB##** with the appropriate barcode number (e.g., NB02) and **sample1-name**, etc. with the names of your samples.

 ```
 sample1-name	NB##